 1. Bone-In Meat Provides More Micronutrients

 Much like the meat that we eat, bones are living tissues and are therefore rich in vital micronutrients for our bodies.
-Bones themselves are rich sources of minerals including calcium and phosphorus, sodium, magnesium, as well as other important nutrients.
+Bones themselves are rich sources of minerals including calcium and phosphorus, sodium, and magnesium, as well as other important nutrients.
 In fact, it is these trace minerals that provide the oh-so-popular bone broth with its nutritional highlights, however, these same nutrients are accessible in bone-in cuts of meat.
 Bones contain bone marrow, a fatty substance that is extremely nutrient-dense and considered one of the original “superfoods”.
-Bone marrow is known to contain vitamin A, needed for healthy vision, a strong immune system and cell health, and because vitamin A is not present in the meat itself, cooking meat with the bone-in helps to release these nutrients into the meat during the cooking process, amplifying its nutrient density.
+Bone marrow is known to contain vitamin A, needed for healthy vision, a strong immune system, and cell health, and because vitamin A is not present in the meat itself, cooking meat with the bone-in helps to release these nutrients into the meat during the cooking process, amplifying its nutrient density.

 2. Bone-In Meat Supports Gut Health

-In addition to trace minerals, one of the biggest benefits of bones is their high concentration of collagen, gelatin and glycine.
+In addition to trace minerals, one of the biggest benefits of bones is their high concentration of collagen, gelatin, and glycine.
 These nutrients are important for gut health, as collagen can help to maintain the integrity of the gut lining, and gelatin helps to maintain the layer of mucus that keeps gut microbes away from the intestinal barrier.
 While helping to support our gut health, these nutrients play a role in the health of our immune system, as well as help to reduce overall inflammation in the body.
-Slow cooking bone-in meat in broths, soups and stews can help to ensure we have access to these essential nutrients, and although they are becoming increasingly popular in supplement form (i.e. collagen powders), consuming them in their whole food version will always provide the most benefits.
+Slow-cooking bone-in meat in broths, soups, and stews can help to ensure we have access to these essential nutrients, and although they are becoming increasingly popular in supplement form (i.e. collagen powders), consuming them in their whole food version will always provide the most benefits.